 Cyber security boost for UK firms

-- Department for Business, Innovation & Skills, UK Trade & Investment, Prime Minister's Office, 10 Downing Street, Department for International Trade Defence & Security Organisation, Government Communications Headquarters, CESG, Centre for the Protection of National Infrastructure, The Rt Hon Dr Vince Cable, and The Rt Hon David Cameron MP
+- Department for Business, Innovation & Skills, UK Trade & Investment, Prime Minister's Office, 10 Downing Street, Department for International Trade Defence & Security Organisation, Government Communications Headquarters CESG, Centre for the Protection of National Infrastructure, The Rt Hon Dr Vince Cable, and The Rt Hon David Cameron

 - Part of:

 - Exports and inward investment, Cyber security, and USA

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government